learn-co-curriculum/dsc-sql-database-data-types/README.md

-# SQL Column Data Types
+# SQL Database Data Types

-## Overview
+## Introduction
 In this lesson, we'll cover the importance of specifying datatypes, and the different types of data you can store in a SQLite database.

 ## Objectives

+You will be able to:

-1. Describe data typing and how it allows for operations to be performed with predictable results
+- Describe data typing and how it allows for operations to be performed with predictable results
-2. List four different types of data you can store in a SQLite database.
+- List four different types of data you can store in a SQLite database
-3. Define three specific SQLite database types: Text, Integer, and Real.
+- Define three specific SQLite database types: Text, Integer, and Real

 ## Why Do Data Types Matter?